//2. Type "bcom" and then press Tab to create the start of a new set of comments in your code://

 7. I knew that "ifelse" would resolve to an if/else block.
 But did you know that if you don't need an 'else', you can simply type "iff", press Tab, and then end up with this:

-10. Always remember these: "im" expands to "implements; "ex" to "extends".
+9. If you're using while loops, experiment with "whileit", "whilen", and "whilexp".10.
+Always remember these: "im" expands to "implements; "ex" to "extends".

 Reblog from : http://netbeans.dzone.com/top-10-interesting-netbeans-shortcuts